- Auto/Toy Loans

 Debt is the opposite of investing — you are paying interest instead of earning returns.
 In most cases, it is wise to pay off high-interest, consumer debt before you start investing.
 Why?
 Because you are competing against yourself, and some debt grows at rates that would outpace your investments, making it difficult to ever get ahead.

 No investment strategy will succeed unless it coincides with a strategy for how to pay off your debt.

 Your first true investment should be savings.
 Build up a robust fund to cover emergencies and several months of expenses.
 These investments should be made in a savings or money-market account* you can have easy access to.

 Why not invest in a longer-term account first?
 For one thing, riskier assets like stocks are far more predictable in the long term than the short term.
 If your emergency coincides with a sharp downturn in the market, you could end up losing a lot of money.
 In addition, longer-term investments can have penalties and tax implications that result from withdrawing funds early.

 You can’t plan for the future if you can’t pay for today.
-If you don’t have money readily available to pay for a car repair or to help make ends meet after a job loss, you may be tempted to tap into longer-term investments.
+If you don’t have money readily available to pay for a car repair, for example, you may be tempted to tap longer-term investments.

 Getting started investing

 As you set out on your investment journey, you must begin with the end in mind.

 Determine your goals